BadgerV/learnlyapp-test/README.md

 ## Code Reviews && Style.

 - All next components and functional components are written in the `.jsx` format.
-- Styles are saved in styles folder with the `.module.css' format.
+- Styles are saved in styles folder with the `.module.css` format.

 ## Dependencies used